ptitvert/game_2048/README.md

 # game_2048

 This is a small project to redo the game 2048 on a smartphone.
+As a first step, I have done this project on normal coding environment (Console and Java) in order to get a better feeling of that little game.
+Before going to Terra Incognita!

 I have lots of knowledge for backend and console applications, the challenge, for me, is to port this little game to my Android phone, and my iPad.